James Franco Accuser Violet Paley: 'I Wish He Made a Promise to Change'

 Paley said coming forward has been difficult.
 She’s received a barrage of criticism on social media, including death threats.
 She deleted the Twitter app off of her phone and made her Instagram account private, though more women have privately reached out to her with allegations against Franco.

 “I’m fine most of the time, but sometimes I’m regretful and wish I hadn’t said anything.
-Sometimes I just want to leave L.A.,” says the aspiring actor, but “I think it’s still worth it because of that feeling of knowing that you’re helping someone else and standing up for what you know is right.”
+Sometimes I just want to leave L.A.,” says Paley, a writer and filmmaker, but “I think it’s still worth it because of that feeling of knowing that you’re helping someone else and standing up for what you know is right.”
 She said it would be validating if prominent Hollywood women spoke out against Franco, but what she really wants is for Franco to take responsibility.

 “I wish he had originally replied to my email and met with me and just listened.
 I wish he made a promise to change,” she said.
 “When the allegations against Louis C.K. came out — and they were disgusting — he acknowledged what he did.
 It would give me some comfort if he were to say, ‘What happened was true and I’m sorry.'”